hairyf/vue3-pixi/README.md

 ## Events

-All events emitted by pixi objects are supported. *Some* of vue's event modifiers will work, like `@click.left`, however more often than not using them will cause an error.
-Adding an event listener to an element will currently automatically set the element's `eventMode` to `static`.
+All events emitted by pixi objects are supported.
+Some of vue's event modifiers will work, like `@click.left`.

+> adding an event listener to an element will currently automatically set the element's `eventMode` to `static`.

 ### Graphics

 When using `<grahpics />` there is a special `@draw` event.

 This will set up a `watchEffect` internally that will automatically call the event handler again if any dependencies on the draw method have changed.

 ```html